Malcolm Williams (American football)

-Malcolm Williams (born November 22, 1987) is a former American football cornerback.
+Malcolm Williams (born November 22, 1987) is an American former professional football cornerback.

 College career

 He played college football at Texas Christian University.

 Professional career

 New England Patriots

-He was drafted by the New England Patriots with the 219th overall pick in the 7th round of the 2011 NFL Draft.
-On April 29, 2013, the Patriots released Williams.
+Williams was selected by the New England Patriots with the 219th overall pick in the seventh round of the 2011 NFL draft.
+On April 29, 2013, he was released by the Patriots.

 Colorado Ice

 Williams played for the Colorado Ice of the Indoor Football League (IFL) in 2014.

 New Orleans VooDoo

 On October 28, 2014, Williams was assigned to the New Orleans VooDoo.
 He was later placed on league suspension by the VooDoo.

 Nebraska Danger

 On April 15, 2015, Williams signed with the Nebraska Danger of the IFL.